The Hornet's Nest

 Where to Watch The Hornet's Nest

-The Hornet's Nest is available to watch free on Plex, The Roku Channel Free, Pluto TV and Tubi TV.
-It's also available to stream, download and buy on demand at Amazon Prime, Apple TV Channels, FuboTV, Apple TV, Amazon, Google Play and Vudu.
+The Hornet's Nest is available to watch free on Pluto TV, Tubi TV and Vudu Free.
+It's also available to stream, download and buy on demand at Amazon Prime, Amazon Prime, Apple TV Channels, FuboTV, The Roku Channel, Apple TV, Amazon, Google Play and Vudu.
 Some platforms allow you to rent The Hornet's Nest for a limited time or purchase the movie and download it to your device.

 • Release Date